Mail Order Ninja: Characters

 Brock Breckenridge: The main bully at L. Frank Baum Elementary.
 Timmy is usually his target, and it is shown that he has extorted Timmy of more than three hundred dollars accumulated over the years.
 Every morning he runs a toll booth and forces other students to pay for passage.
 He seems to bully practically all the students who aren't up to his level, those including his own underlings.
 Just like Felicity, he is at the top of the social rank.
 He seems to know Lindsay personally, even sitting at lunch with her.
 He's not that strong of a reader.
 Brock has a bullying license from the American Bullying Association, which Timmy made Jiro slice into pieces.

 Remus and Romulus Wolfe: Brock's underlings who assist him in bullying.
 They are obviously identical twins.
 Remus is more adapted to his left side (left-handed, hair covering left eye) while Romulus is more adapted to his right.
 They are the ones usually raiding the possessions of their victims.
 It turns out that Brock bullies them, two panels showing him pushing them and smacking their heads together.
 In the background of one panel, he is hitting Remus in the face.
 Their names are the ones of Romulus and Remus Wolf, mythological twins and the supposed founders of Rome.

 Jacques: A man who runs Jacques Co., a toy company that is unusually odd.
 It turns out Jacques once worked for the army in making weapons, which is why his toys are usually dinosaurs, ninjas, guns, and other dangerous play toys.
 Jacques is responsible for giving both Timmy and Felicity Jiro and Nobunaga.
 He is also French.

 Aleasa Duesenberg: Felicity's lowly assistant who usually follows her everywhere.
 She seems to do all of Felicity's minor tasks such as carrying her possessions in school or dusting off her show and tell objects.
 It's implied in her character card that she has very low self-esteem.
-In volume two she gains some redemption and sets Jiro free before he is to be executed.
+In volume two she gains some redemption and sets Jiro free before he is to be executed, standing up to Felicity.
+It's implied at the end of volume two that she harbors a crush on Timmy.

 Sarah Melton: Timmy's weary homeroom teacher.
 Her life is boring and meaningless until she sees Jiro for the first time.
 Afterwards, she falls instantly in love with him.
 She is possibly the first adult to snap out of Felicity's mind control.
 In volume two she leaves her classroom to save Jiro.

 Hakuryuu Nobunaga: Jiro's rival, who is the leader of the White Dragon Clan.
 Surprisingly, he is also experienced in the law field and once sued his own mother because he simply did not like the birthday present she got him.